KeRNeLith/StackOverflowLike/README.md

 - [x] Questions can also be voted to reflect their interests in the community.
 - [x] A question can be tagged to appear in categories.
 - [x] A question or an answer can be edited to add some additional information or to fix a typo.
-- [ ] A reputation mechanism brings a gamification to the application (The rules have to be defined).
+- [x] A reputation mechanism brings a gamification to the application (The rules have to be defined). => when posting and receiving votes
 - [ ] Some actions (to be defined) will allow the user to gain some badges (part of the gamification).
 - [ ] Users can fill a profile.
 - [ ] The profile will sum up all the user's actions (questions asked, answers given, edits, ...) and the earned reputation.